 This recipe makes 4 tablespoons of dry rub and contains 0 net carbs per serving.

-What do I eat this homemade BBQ dry rub with?
+What can I eat this recipe with?

 This is perfect for all your grilling recipes!
 But why stop there?
 Use it anywhere you need a dry rub or add just a little to your dishes for a smoky BBQ flavor!

 Some great examples are:

 Tips and Variations

 - Storage - The best way to keep this dry rub recipe is in an airtight container such as a mason jar.
 You don’t want any air or moisture getting in, causing the mixture to clump and harden.